AI Search Optimization: The Complete Guide to Getting Cited (2026)

 Treating AI search as a separate channel.
 The most effective strategy integrates SEO and GEO.
 Your SEO work gets content into the retrieval pool.
 Your GEO work gets it cited.
 Treating them as separate silos wastes effort and misses compounding opportunities.

-Key takeaway: Most AI search optimization failures come from blocking crawlers, ignoring Bing, publishing vague claims, letting content go stale, or treating GEO as separate from SEO.
+Most AI search optimization failures come from blocking crawlers, ignoring Bing, publishing vague claims, letting content go stale, or treating GEO as separate from SEO.
+All five are fixable with focused work — none require new technology or major investment.

 What is the difference between AI search optimization and SEO?